 This post is the first in a two-part series about technology and trafficking.
 The second post covers technology available to law enforcement and the public to fight trafficking.

-The ever-changing, fast-paced world of technology has made it easier for criminals, especially human traffickers, to connect with and groom potential victims, as well as build anonymous, untraceable markets where victims can be sold or exploited.
+The ever-changing, fast-paced world of technology has made it easier for criminals, especially human traffickers, to connect with and groom potential victims and to build anonymous, untraceable markets where victims can be sold or exploited.
 Social media, websites, and apps allow traffickers to easily avoid detection and evade law enforcement authorities.

 According to a the most recent (2015) report by Thorn, a research hub for human trafficking data, most human trafficking survivors first meet their controller in person.
 However, 14% first met their controller online and that statistic is expected to grow as online communication becomes more prevalent.
 It is also true that younger victims are more likely to meet their controller online.

 Thorn's report details the three main reasons controllers are able to build a relationship and quickly gain trust from victims.